kristianmandrup/mxgraph-toolkit/documentation/mxgraph-toolkit/editor/statusbar/Statusbar.md

 By default configures:

 - print to statusbar on file saved
-- print to statusbar on file saved
+- print to statusbar on file opened

 Override to customize when to print on statusbar